Lei-Kun/End-to-end-DRL-for-FJSP/README.md

 You can download the "FJSP_MultiPPO" project to run 'PPOwithValue' file to train the policies, run the 'validation' file to test/validate on random generated instances.

 You can download the other project named 'FJSP-benchmarks' in my github account to test the trained model on real-world instances.

-Anyway, is there a bigger headache than tidying up code?
-For open access source, please cite the work correctly if it is helpful to you!!!

 #----------------------------------------------------------------------------------